ddelange/pycuda/README.md

   run `pip install .` when preparing environment.

-Yes, of course, you can solve all of those problems using hacks, specific settings, .dockeridnore file, and other tricks.
+Yes, of course, you can solve all of those problems using hacks, specific settings, .dockerignore file, and other tricks.
 But it would be non-intuitive and non-obvious for your users.

 So, we recommend to spend a little more time and pack your package carefully,